Nuclear-powered aircraft: Airships

-There were several studies and proposals for nuclear-powered airships, starting with a 1954 study by F.W.
-Locke Jr for US Navy.
+There were several studies and proposals for nuclear-powered airships, starting with a 1954 study by F. W. Locke Jr. for US Navy.
 In 1957 Edwin J. Kirschner published the book The Zeppelin in the Atomic Age, which promoted the use of atomic airships.
 In 1959 Goodyear presented a plan for nuclear-powered airship for both military and commercial use.
 Several other proposals and papers were published during the next decades.

 Soviet programs

 Soviet nuclear bomber scare

-The 1 December 1958 issue of Aviation Week included an article, Soviets Flight Testing Nuclear Bomber, that claimed that the Soviets had greatly progressed a nuclear aircraft program: "[a] nuclear-powered bomber is being flight tested in the Soviet Union.
+The 1 December 1958 issue of Aviation Week included an article, "Soviets Flight Testing Nuclear Bomber", that claimed that the Soviets had greatly progressed a nuclear aircraft program: "[a] nuclear-powered bomber is being flight tested in the Soviet Union.
 Completed about six months ago, this aircraft has been flying in the Moscow area for at least two months.
 It has been observed both in flight and on the ground by a wide variety of foreign observers from Communist and non-Communist countries."
 Unlike the US designs of the same era, which were purely experimental, the article noted that "The Soviet aircraft is a prototype of a design to perform a military mission as a continuous airborne alert warning system and missile launching platform."
 Photographs illustrated the article, along with technical diagrams on the proposed layout; these were so widely seen that one company produced a plastic model aircraft based on the diagrams in the article.
 An editorial on the topic accompanied the article.

 Concerns were soon expressed in Washington that "the Russians were from three to five years ahead of the US in the field of atomic aircraft engines and that they would move even further ahead unless the US pressed forward with its own program".
 These concerns caused continued but temporary funding of the US's own program.

-The aircraft in the photographs was later revealed to be the conventional Myasishchev M-50 Bounder, a medium-range strategic bomber that performed like the USAFs B-58 Hustler.
+The aircraft in the photographs was later revealed to be the conventional Myasishchev M-50 Bounder, a medium-range strategic bomber that performed like the United States Air Force-operated B-58 Hustler.
 The design was considered a failure, never entered service, and was revealed to the public on Soviet Aviation Day in 1963 at Monino, putting the issue to rest.

 Tupolev Tu-119

 The Soviet program of nuclear aircraft development resulted in the experimental Tupolev Tu-95LAL (LAL- Летающая Атомная Лаборатория) which derived from the Tupolev Tu-95 bomber, but with a reactor fitted in the bomb bay.
-The aircraft is alleged to have been flown up to 40 times from 1961 to 1969.
+The aircraft is reported to have been flown up to 40 times from 1961 to 1969.
 The main purpose of the flight phase was examining the effectiveness of the radiation shielding.
 A follow-up design, the Tu-119, was planned to have two conventional turboprop engines and two direct-cycle nuclear jet engines, but was never completed.
-Several other projects, like the supersonic Tupolev Tu-120 reached only the design phase.
+Several other projects, like the supersonic Tupolev Tu-120, reached only the design phase.